I Beg Your F***ing Pardon?

-No you fucking don’t, but if you want to get some idea of how much it hurts come a bit closer and I’ll gouge your fucking eyes out with my cocktail stick.
-Now times it by a thousand and you still won’t be close to feeling my fucking pain, you delusional patronising fuckwit.
+No you fucking don’t.
+Come a bit closer and I’ll gouge your fucking eyes out with my cocktail stick and you still won’t get close, you patronising fuckwit.

-Our child is dead, you lump of batshit.
-Unless yours is too shut the fuck up.
-It was nothing fucking like it.
+Our child is dead, you fucking lump of batshit.
+It was nothing fucking like your fucking dog.
 At all.
+Fuck off.

 #5: Anything that starts with “I know it’s not the same but…..”

-You’re right, it’s not the fucking same so don’t fucking say it.
+You’re right, it’s not the fucking same so don’t fucking say it you fucking prat.
 Nothing good comes out of a sentence which starts with those words, so do us all a favour and shut the fuck up.

-#6: “Are you actually doing anything to raise money in Edward’s memory rather than just asking for donations instead of flowers at his funeral.
+#6: “Are you actually doing anything to raise money in Edward’s memory rather than just asking for donations.
 Shouldn’t you be running a marathon or something?”

 I tell you what, fuckchops, why don’t I run a marathon and you lose a child?
 We’ll soon see which one is fucking easier.
 I could climb Everest ten fucking times with the yeti on my back and lose my balls to frostbite and it would still be fucking easier.
 Get a fucking life.
 And make a fucking donation whilst you’re at it.